 We’ve all been there.
 A solid night’s sleep, and yet you wake up exhausted.
-“There are a number of medical reasons why one might feel tired even if with enough sleep,” Dr. Chirag Shah, a physician and founder of Access Labs, told Fatherly.
+“There are a number of medical reasons why one might feel tired even if with enough sleep,” says Chirag Shah, M.D., a physician and founder of Access Labs.
 From hormones to bananas, Shah and other experts share why those eight hours may not feel like they stuck.

 Your Hormones Could Be Off

 “Getting testosterone levels checked can be a good first step towards finding a cause for low energy during the day,” Shah recommends.
 Men’s testosterone levels naturally decline with age, and fatherhood may cause low testosterone, too.
 Simple lifestyle changes, such as increasing exercise and investing in a healthy diet can help men stave off low-T fatigue.